yangwao/yangwao.github.io/docs/investment_thesis.md

 where I can be value add and show you some tricks and hacks, to grow your product.

-I've started slowly gaining exposure in next-gen industries, this is just concept where I want to have my positions, it may change overtime.
+I've started slowly gaining exposure in next-gen industries, this is just concept list, where I want to have my positions in future and it may change overtime.
+In no particular order.

 My prefered interests are in
 - Psyfin - I believe psychadelic finance will have transformative effect on wellbeings, on widespread scope.